 Additionally, the study identifies several pedagogical models that can be optimized with this technology, which may lead to the development of more inclusive and efficient learning materials.
 To support successful implementation, it is essential for educators to receive proper training on how to integrate Generative AI into the curriculum and to fully understand both the potential and limitations of this technology.
 Thus, Generative AI can be leveraged to enrich vocational education, improve teaching quality, and enhance learning outcomes.
 On the other hand, this study also has limitations.
 One of the limitations is the sample, which is confined to existing literature studies, meaning that the findings may not fully represent the entire context of global vocational education.
-Moreover, while the study identifies significant opportunities, further empirical research and broader case studies are needed to explore the long-term impact and sustainability of Generative AI in vocational educations of Generative AI across various educational institutions.
+Moreover, while the study identifies significant opportunities, further empirical research and broader case studies are needed to explore the long-term impact and sustainability of Generative AI in vocational education.
+These limitations highlight the need for further research to test practical applications and real-world evaluations of Generative AI across various educational institutions.